manwar/python-guide/amazon-web-services.md

         create_bucket(TRANSIENT_BUCKET_NAME, s3)

-Now run the script like `py pys3.py` should create the bucket.
+Now run the script like `py pys3.py` and it should create the bucket.
 Refresh the S3 console.

-We can now delete the newly created bucket from the console.
+Delete the newly created bucket from the S3 console.

 #### Upload File